Blog

 How to enable the posting of comments/messages via email replies

-With MailerSend, posting comments with email replies is as easy as creating an API token, configuring an inbound route and linking it via a webhook.
+With MailerSend, posting comments with email replies is as easy as creating an API token, configuring an inbound route, and linking it via a webhook.
 Inbound routing receives emails based on the filters you choose, parses the mails into JSON, and POSTs them to your application's endpoint URL.

 If you haven't done so already, you'll need to create an API token under the Domains page and give it the appropriate permissions.
 If you opt to give your API token custom permissions, you'll need to provide full access to Email and Webhooks.